tomjensen2/Fiji-GUI/README.md

 Installing FIJI-GUI is a relatively simple process but unfortunately, to use the program with certain functionalities such as ImageJ integration it won’t compile as a .exe so the class file must be ran from MATLAB.

+***Key Point:*** For first run on PC run as Administrator.
+This enables files to be copied to the MATLAB/Java directory in the startupfcn

 ## **Hardware Requirements:**

 Minimum recent PC or Mac, minimum 8GB if any large image volumes are to be processed, 16GB RAM would be recommended.

 ## **Software Requirements:**

-MATLAB 2022b or greater (for all features), I would not recommend the initial release of the most recent version; sometimes bugs remain.
+MATLAB 2023b or greater (for all features), I would not recommend the initial release of the most recent version; sometimes bugs remain.

 For certain functions it is critical that the following toolboxes are installed: